 Combination therapy: The use of fenofibrate and "statin" medications (e.g., atorvastatin, lovastatin, simvastatin) at the same time may increase the risk of side effects.
 Talk to your doctor about the risks and benefits of taking the two types of medications together.

-Skeletal muscle: On rare occasions, treatment with this type of medication has been associated with muscle pain, usually in people with reduced kidney function.
+Muscle effects: On rare occasions, muscle damage has been associated with the use of fenofibrate, usually in people with reduced kidney function.
 You should contact your doctor as soon as possible if you notice unexplained muscle pain, tenderness, or weakness, particularly if you also have malaise (general feeling of illness) or fever.

 Children: The safety and effectiveness of this medication have not been established for use by children.

 Seniors: Seniors are more likely to have reduced kidney function and may need lower doses of this medication.

 What other drugs could interact with this medication?